RWTH-LTT/optimex/README.md

 2. **Technology Evolution:** Future technologies may become more sustainable, reducing the environmental impacts later in the expansion period. `optimex` reflects this by allowing process inventories to evolve over time.

-3.	**Accumulation of Emissions and Impacts:** Most impacts arise from the accumulation of emissions, but are typically modeled as discrete and independent pulses. `optimex` retains the timing of emissions during inventory calculations and applies dynamic characterization to account for impact accumulation
+3.	**Accumulation of Emissions and Impacts:** Most impacts arise from the accumulation of emissions, but are typically modeled as discrete and independent pulses. `optimex` retains the timing of emissions during inventory calculations and applies dynamic characterization to account for impact accumulation.

 During the transition pathway optimization, `optimex` simultaneously accounts for these temporal considerations, identifying the environmentally optimal process deployment over the transition period.